ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 Then, paste it into a new userscript and enable it. (u should see it save)

-Finally, open [Miniblox.io](https://miniblox.io) — the client will auto-initialize!
+Finally, open [miniblox.io](https://miniblox.io) — the client will auto-initialize!

 And then enjoy using the client!

 ---

-## ⚠️ Any Known Issues
+## ⚠️ Any Known Issues will be commented here:

 - .toggle all command currently non-functional (we are looking into it).
 - There is currently an issue with Killaura and Nuker.
 However, we are looking into it.

+## Changelog

 ## [v6.6] - 2025-10-18
 - 🔄 **Auto-synced version to:** v6.6 (`TheM1ddleM1n`)  and made a PR!